-The civil defence shelter is in class S1.
-The civil defence shelter in protection class S1 is a newer shelter, built after 1971.
+The civil defence shelter is in class K. Protection class K civil defence shelter has been built between 1991-2011.
 It is possible to stay in this shelter model for long time periods.
 The shelter has a manually operated or mechanical air intake machinery, equipped with a pre-filter and an activated carbon particle filter.